 The current Urban “myth” is that you can simply dispute items on your credit report – and they will have to take them off – is just that, a Myth.
 Now, if you have LEGITIMATE incorrect information – then sure, your should dispute that information.
 But just disputing everything on your credit report to try and get a higher score isn’t going to do you much good.

 In NC we have a term you may have heard of, “let sleeping dawgs lie…” If there’s an old Collection on your credit report, and it’s under $2000 – I’d leave if alone.
 The minute you start “negotiating,” the Creditor will update the date of last activity – and your score drops again.

 We still advise home buyers to contact us early in the home buying process.
 Because not ALL collection accounts will be under this new underwriting criteria, you need a loan officer who will be willing to work with you to determine which accounts need to be paid, and which ones need to have payments set up.

-If you are interested in buying a house in NC, and you have questions about the minimum credit score requirements for a FHA Loan or what Collection Accounts need to be paid to get a FHA Mortgage loan – call Steve and Eleanor Thorne 919 649 5058.
+If you are interested in buying a house in NC, and you have questions about the minimum credit score requirements for a FHA Loan or what What collections must be paid to get a FHA Mortgage Loan – call Steve and Eleanor Thorne 919 649 5058.
 We offer the best mortgage rates and we offer all of the NC First Time Home Buyer Programs.